-F22 General Physics I has been approved by the University to meet in-person.
-There is no remote/hybrid option for this class.
+S22 General Physics II will begin online until Jan 31, as directed by the University.
+As of now, the University plans to resume in-person learning thereafter.
+Once in-person learning resumes, there is no remote/hybrid option for this class.
 Please visit the Rutgers Universitywide COVID-19 Information Page for all official Rutgers announcements regarding the pandemic.